Apple

 onto the cutting board,

-and the apple is two hemispheres rocking.
+and an apple is two hemispheres rocking.

 Seeds spill or cling to their tiny wombs.